 making our delicious flame-cooked burgers fresh off the grill invokes the same nostalgia today as it did during our inception in 1960.
-Take a trip down memory lane with Char-Grill, to discover how we have grown from one small cinder block building to 10 locations in Raleigh, Durham, Cary, Benson, Clayton and Fayetteville.
+Take a trip down memory lane with Char-Grill, to discover how we have grown from one small cinder block building to multiple locations in Raleigh, Durham, Cary, Benson, and Clayton.

 The Char-Grill Story Great Burgers & More for Over 50 Years